vitessio/website/content/en/docs/vreplication/switchreads.md

 **mandatory**

 <div class="cmd">
-On type of tablets should be reads be switched to the target keyspace.
+On which type of tablets should be reads be switched to the target keyspace.
 One of replica or rdonly. rdonly tables should be switched first before replica tablets.
 </div>